CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What is the difference between the working directory, the staging area and the repository in git?

-    Working directory is your computer where you work at.
-Your changes are only yours no one can see it.
-    Staging area is the area where you add the code you been working on, its the area where the code is kept if the repository, which is the "cloud" on github, has changes aswell.
-In this case the code is kept in staging area until you pull the changes and accept them.
+    Working directory: Contains the files that are untracked by Git (still "in the works").
+    Staging area: Contains the files that are added from the working directory.
+Git keeps track of any change that happens to these files.
+    Local git repository: The .git/ directory inside a project.
+Contains the files that are pushed from the staging area.
+This repository tracks all changes made to files in your project, building history over time.
+If you delete the .git/ folder, you destroy your whole project's history.

 #### What are remote repositories in git?

     A remote repository in Git, also called a remote, is a Git repository that's hosted on the Internet or another network.
+It contains all the versions of the project.

 #### Why does a merge conflict occur?